Shameless (British TV series): Series 11 (2013)

 The eleventh and final series of Shameless began on 26 February 2013 and concluded the show itself on 28 May 2013.
 An expansion from the last two series, the eleventh series consisted of 14 episodes.
 The show's final episode saw the return of several departed characters, mostly consisting of the Gallagher children.

-During the eleventh series, all characters made their final appearances, however only certain characters made exits from Chatsworth.
+During the eleventh series, all characters made their final appearances, whereas only certain characters made exits from Chatsworth.
 These include Sally Carman as Kelly Maguire, Jack Deam as Marty Fisher, Angeline Ball as Gloria Meak and Stephen Lord as Dominic Meak.
 A variety of new characters made their first appearances in the final series, including Jacqueline Boatswain as Avril's older sister Patreesha St. Rose and her daughter Mary-Mae, who would begin a relationship with Chesney.
 Also, Moya Brady – who played The Jockey's former landlady Cassie Western in Series 2 – returned playing Remona, who opened a pharmacy in Chesney's shop.
 A new family, the Blancos, arrived consisting of Kassi, played by Jalaal Hartley, Esther, portrayed by Isy Suttie, and their three children: Tam (Rhys Cadman), Thalia (Jade Kilduff) and Saul (Lewis Hardaker).
 Also, Sherilee and Derilee, played by Sarah Totty and Sue Vincent, appeared for a number of episodes as Frank's new prostitutes.

-Most notably, the role of Stella Gallagher was recast, with Nikita Brownlee playing the character.
+Most notably, the role of Stella Gallagher was recast with Nikita Brownlee.
 The final ever episode saw numerous old cast members return, including Annabelle Apsion as Monica Gallagher, Anne-Marie Duff as Fiona McBride, Jody Latham as Lip Gallagher, Elliott Tittensor as Carl Gallagher, Dean Lennox Kelly as Kev Ball and Kelli Hollis as Yvonne Karib.
 Storylines covered in the final series included Jamie discovering that Paddy is not his biological father, and finding his new half-brother Kassi and his family; Frank's dalliance with prostitutes Sherilee and Derilee, with a hostage situation occurring at the Gallagher household when Derilee's husband Baxter finds out; Shane's brief relationship with a copper, Sgt.
-Randall (Thaila Zucchi), putting a strain on his relationship with his family; Mimi starting work at a primary school as a governor; and the breakdown of Kelly and Lillian's friendship after Kelly and Marty steal a large amount of money from her.
+Randall (Thaila Zucchi), putting a strain on his relationship with his family; Mimi starting work at a primary school as a governor; the breakdown of Kelly and Lillian's friendship after Kelly and Marty steal a large amount of money from her.